wyntau/dotfiles/README.md

     - nginx

     In above dotvim_groups, only `themes` and `interface` will be loaded default.

-    After this task complete, you can add your own dotvim_group or load your own plugins in `~/.vimrc.plugin.local` like below.
+    You can add already defined dotvim_group above in `~/.vimrc.plugins.before` like below.

     ```viml
     " load some plugins groups
     let g:dotvim_groups = ['explorer', 'git', 'js']

-    " load your own plugins
-    " Plug 'name/repo'
     ```

-    If you want to include most of them but except some one, you can set `g:dotvim_groups` like below.
+    You can also add a virtual group `common` to `g:dotvim_groups` to include all groups, and then use `-*` syntax to exclude some ones like below.

     ```viml
     " include groups except git
     let g:dotvim_groups = ['common', '-git']
     ```

+    If you want to override some plugin configs or to use some other plugins, you can add them in `~/.vimrc.plugins.local` like below.

+    ```viml
+    " load your custom plugins in ~/.vimrc.plugins.local
+    " Plug 'name/repo'

+    " or override plugin configs already defined in ~/.vimrc.plugins
+    " let g:some_config = 'value'
+    ```

+    The load order for the configuration is:

+    1. `.vimrc` - dotvim configs
+    2. `.vimrc.plugins.before` - user's dotvim_groups define
+    3. `.vimrc.plugins` - dotvim plugins and plugin configs
+    4. `.vimrc.plugins.local` - user's custom plugins and plugin configs
+    5. `.vimrc.local` - user's custom configs

     ##### Included plugin(s)